VORANIGO® CAN

 aThe median follow-up was 14 months with VORANIGO and 14.3 months with placebo.

-b3 out of 10 patients treated with placebo did not require additional treatment.
+b2 years after starting placebo, 3 out of 10 patients did not require additional treatment.

 TIME TO NEXT INTERVENTION